Tokai Maru

-The Tokai Maru was a Japanese passenger-cargo ship built by the Mitsubishi Heavy Industries shipyard that was sunk in Apra Harbor, Guam, in 1943, during World War II.
+Tokai Maru was a Japanese passenger-cargo ship built by the Mitsubishi Heavy Industries shipyard that was sunk in Apra Harbor, Guam, in 1943, during World War II.

 It had served as a fast ship service between New York City and Japan for Osaka Shosen Co. before World War II; during the war it was used as a military transport ship for the Imperial Japanese Navy.

 History

 Construction by Mitsubishi Heavy Industries began in 1929, the ship was launched on May 16, 1930, construction was completed on August 14, 1930.
 Osaka Shosen Co., now Mitsui O.S.K.
 Lines, used her as a fast luxury freighter for Tokyo-New York City service through the Panama Canal.

 In July 1941, the United States closed the Panama Canal to Japanese shipping in retaliation for the Japanese invasion of French Indochina.
 Tokai Maru, on the eastern side of the Canal, was forced to sail back to Japan through the Strait of Magellan.

 The ship was then requisitioned as a war-time transport freighter, a class of ships known as ‘Ippan Choyosen’ that were not officially part of the Imperial Japanese Navy and had civilian crews.
 The ship went under contract to the Japanese Navy at the Kure Naval Arsenal on October 17, 1941.
 She was tasked with transporting men and material throughout the Pacific.
-She would have been armed with 2x12cm guns, 2xtwin 25mm guns, and 2xsingle 25mm guns.
+She would have been armed with two 12 cm guns, two twin 25 mm guns, and two single 25 mm guns.